 Types of Study Abroad Programs

-See the below list of various types of study abroad programs eligible for funding through the Boren Scholarship.
-Remember that the Boren Scholarship does not fund study in Western Europe, Australia, New Zealand, or Canada.
+See the below list of various types of study abroad programs eligible for funding through the Boren Scholarships.
+Remember that the Boren Scholarships do not fund study in Western Europe, Australia, New Zealand, or Canada.

 - U.S. Institution with Its Own Program: Many students enroll in programs run by their own home institution or another university.